-For millennia, Aegean islanders have plied the seas seeking their fortunes on the water which were sometimes denied to them on land.
+For millennia, Aegean islanders have plied the seas seeking the fortunes which were sometimes denied to them on land.

 At no time was this truer than during the era when Greeks groaned under foreign rule—that four-century period when the Turks and Venetians controlled Greece.